PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

    """Alias to `~plasmapy.subpackage.module.function`."""

-* Aliases should only be defined for the most commonly used functions.
+* Aliases should only be defined for functionality that already has a symbol that is widely used in the community's literature.
+This is to ensure an abbreviate function name is still widely understandable.

 * An alias should be defined immediately after the original function.